The last time I made these my dog ate them before I could get a photo. I know what they say about dogs and chocolate, but she tells me she's evolved.

 I generally wait until someone's bit into one of these before I tell them they're healthy cookies.
 Otherwise they might hesitate before sinking their teeth into the moist chewy goodness.
 With no cholesterol, no refined flour, and no transfats, there's no reason not to enjoy.
 (Okay, if you're a dog, you shouldn't eat the whole plate full of cookies.
 That was bad.
 Very bad.)

 The egg substitute I use in these (and most baked goods) is something I call "flax goop."
-It's a good way to start adding flax to your diet, which really should be included somewhere in that newfangled food pyramid, since they're an excellent source of omega 3 oil.
+It's a good way to start adding flax to your diet, which really should be included somewhere in that newfangled food pyramid, since they're an excellent source of omega 3 fat.

 Chocolate Chip Cookies